A fractional Hadamard formula and applications: Introduction

-We point out that, on $\partial \Omega$, the interior unit normal $\nu$ coincides with $\n \d$.
-We also note that $u/\d^s \in C^\a(\ov\O)$, for some $\a>0$, see e.g \cite{RX}.
-Moreover the expression $u/\d^s$, restricted on $\de\O$, plays the role of a normal derivative, compared to the local case.
-In fact, we have that $\d^{1-s}\n u\cdot\n\d=s u/\d^s$ on $\de\O$, see \cite{FS-2019}.\\ A one sided shape derivative in the case of degenerate eigenvalue was recently obtained in \cite{FW18}, where the authors considered the first nonzero Neuman eigenvalue which is not in general simple.
+exists, as the function $u/\d^s$ extends to a function in $C^\a(\ov\O)$ for some $\a>0$, see \cite{RX}.
+In addition, the function $\d^{1-s}\n u$ also admits a Hölder continuous extension on $\overline \Omega$ satisfying $\d^{1-s}\n u\cdot \nu=s u/\d^s$ on $\de\O$, see \cite{FS-2019}.
+As a consequence, the expression $u/\d^s$, restricted on $\de\O$, plays the role of an inner fractional normal derivative.
+Note that, for $s = 1$, the limit on the RHS of (\ref{eq:limit-def-fractional-normal}) coincides with the classical inner normal derivative of $u$ at $x_0$.

 We observe that the constant $\G(1+s)^2$ appears also in the fractional Pohozaev identity, see e.g. \cite{RX-Poh}.
-This is, to some extend, not surprising at least in the classical case since Pohozav's identity can be obtained using techniques of domain variation, see e.g. \cite{Wagner}. \\ A natural consequence of Theorem \ref{th:Shape-deriv} is that the map $\e\mapsto \th(\e):=\l_{s,p}(\Phi(\e,\O))$ is differentiable whenever $\l_{s,p}(\O)$ admits a unique positive minimizer.
-Indeed, applying Theorem \ref{th:Shape-deriv} to the map $\e\mapsto \ti \th(\e):=\l_{s,p}(\Phi(-\e,\O))$ yields
+This is, to some extend, not surprising at least in the classical case since Pohozaev's identity can be obtained using techniques of domain variation, see e.g. \cite{Wagner}.

+We also remark that one-sided derivatives naturally arise in the analysis of parameter-dependent minimization problems, see e.g. \cite[Section 10.2.3]{delfour-zolesio} for an abstract result in this direction.
+Related to this, they also appear in the analysis of the domain dependence of eigenvalue problems with possible degeneracy, see e.g. \cite{FW18} and the references therein.